DanRich123/AlpineEM/examples/trans_and_refl_infinite_multilayered_slab/README.md

-# Transmission and Reflection Through a Multilayered Infinite Slab of Dielectrics and Thin Sheets (AlpineEM FDTD)
+# Transmission and Reflection Through a Multilayered Quasi-1D Infinite Slab of Dielectrics and Thin Sheets (AlpineEM FDTD)

 This example uses AlpineEM to perform FDTD simulations that calculate the transmission and reflection through a quasi-1D infinite multilayered slab of materials.
 The slab of material is infinite in the y and z directions, and finite in the x direction.
+The infinite condition is created using periodic boudnary conditions.
 The multilayered stack up is as follows:

+[insert_image]

 It outputs time-domain data for post-processing, along with binary geometry files for the **object** (multilayer present), **clear** (multilayer absent), and **metal** (multilayer replaced with metal) cases.